Internal Link Structure Best Practices to Boost Your SEO

 Don’t be afraid to have your site visitors click and scroll.

-We don’t have to keep all technical and deep-dive content on the first or second level page of the website.
-Organize your content around topics and prioritize what gets top level focus versus being multiple clicks deep.
+We don’t have to keep all technical and deep-dive content on the first or second-level page of the website.
+Organize your content around topics and prioritize what gets top-level focus versus being multiple clicks deep.

-Without a need to have a page per keyword of the old SEO days, we can think much more like a term paper outline.
-A natural structure of our content from high-level down to specific allows us to develop topics and topics-within-topics on our site.
+We don’t need to have a single page per keyword, as in the old SEO days.
+Now, we can think in terms much more similar to a term paper outline.
+Naturally structuring our content from a high-level down to specifics allows us to develop topics and topics-within-topics on our site.

 This ultimately leads to ranking on anything from broad top-level all the way down to unforeseen long-tail keywords for the specific and detailed content.